gandalf-the-gray/anubis-inspect/readme.md

 - object(fieldName, [message]) -> returns an ArrayField instance that checks if the given array contains only object values

 - ### instance methods
-- invalidTypeMessage(message) -> error message to return if the value is not an array,
+- requiredValueMessage(message) -> error message to return if the value is not provided
-- required(message) -> makes the value required
+- invalidTypeMessage(message) -> error message to return if the value is not an array
 - min(minValue, [message]) -> the min array length(inclusive)
 - max(maxValue, [message]) -> the max array length(inclusive)
 - values(type-validator, [message]) -> validates the array items with the type-validator passed